vishnu-matta-nyu/CSCareerPredictionModel/README.md

     print(f'LOOCV F1 Score: {f1:.4f}')
 ```

-This method calculates and prints the performance metrics of the model.
+This function calculates and prints the performance metrics of the model.

 ### Visualization